Accessibility Statement

 Preparation of this accessibility statement

 This statement was initially prepared on the 27th July 2020.
 It will be reviewed every year in accordance with the regulations.
-It was last reviewed on that 4th October 2024.
+It was last reviewed on the 10th June 2025.

 To prepare this statement an accessibility test was carried out by People Places Lives QA Team.
 The most viewed pages were tested using automated testing tools by our website team.
 A further audit of the website was carried out to the WCAG 2.2 AA standard.